 15 December 2023: Submission of the final paper

-Costs of the Conference
+Costs of the Conference for presenters

 The organisation will cover the reservation for the conference hall, lunches, and conference dinner on the first day.
 Applicants should cover their own travel expenses and accommodations.